VictorGlasser/CST8911_Midterm_Project/README.md

   - This lets us create keys
 - once the VM is created add the role "Key Vault Crypto User" to the VM managed identity
   - This gives the VM access to sign the JWT using the azure generated keys but not create and delete them
+- Same thing once the functions are deployed

 ## Setup OAuth server